 The entire L&A Pension team possesses unparalleled knowledge of the complex public pension industries.
 We are the premier go-to resource for public pension administration in the state of Illinois.
 Our firm’s growth is directly tied to the satisfaction of our clients.
 Our clients return year after year because of our specialty expertise and the exceptional service we provide.

+Our Accounting Services involve more than balancing a check book.
 Beyond providing bookkeeping, financial and regulatory reporting services, L&A works to support each client and be a reference point as they navigate the pension world.
 Our extensive knowledge and experience working with hundreds of different Article 3 and Article 4 pension funds allows us to definitively recommend best practices and provide timely compliance along with financial reporting.
 This ensures a client’s pension fund remains informed, and, most importantly, runs efficiently.

 In 2008, the Internal Revenue Service (IRS) raised concerns about whether Illinois Article 3 and Article 4 pension funds were in compliance with federal tax law, and strongly encouraged the funds to obtain Qualified Plan Determination Letters.
 It is recognition as a Qualified Plan that allows pension funds to maintain certain tax benefits such as: